Blendify/blender-manual/blender_docs/manual/editors/properties_editor.rst

 .. figure:: /images/editors_properties-editor_top.png

-   The header of the *Properties* editor.
+   The header of the Properties editor.

-In the header of this editor, a list of icons and text items shows the owner of the the properties being edited, together with some dependency context if needed.
+In the header of this editor, a list of icons and text items shows the owner of the properties being edited, together with some dependency context if needed.
-In the example above, the material *Material* is used by the active object *Cube*.
+In the example above, the material "Material" is used by the active object "Cube".

-By toggling on the pin symbol to the ride, Blender can be told to display in that editor only the currently shown data-block's properties, disregarding further selection changes.
+By toggling on the pin icon to the right, Blender can be told to display in that editor only the currently shown data-block's properties, disregarding further selection changes.
 Toggle off that pin to switch back to default behavior, showing active data-block's properties.